Why the change is happening, what will be different, and how to get your NBIS login credentials

 This change is largely an attempt to create a system that is more of a one-stop shop for any services users would need.
 For industry users, most of their services were already housed in DISS, so this will aggregate fewer services for them than for federal users.
 The term “services” refers to the work in the system processed by different organizations.
 For instance, when initiating an investigation for a new clearance, the Office of Personnel Management and Vetting Risk Office both perform services for the FSO such as processing fingerprints.

-At of publication, users can log in to their NBIS account, but there are no services that have transitioned to the NBIS platform, so you can’t actually perform any work within the platform yet.
+At time of publication, users can log in to their NBIS account, but the only action you need to take in there is to initiate investigations, so there is still little work that can be done within the platform.
 Your account will eventually require configuring to obtain the services you need, but it’s unclear at this time when that process will begin, as DCSA hasn’t specified.
-So for now, all you need to do is log in.

 Getting into Your NBIS Account